evert/fig-standards/proposed/objectcache.md

          *
          * The key must be provided as a string, the value may be any
          * serializable PHP value.
-         * The value stored must not be null.
+         * If the value is null, the cached entry is removed.
          *
          * Use the $ttl argument to specify how long the cache is valid for.
          * The time-to-live is specified in seconds.